Ready to get started with lessons?

 Lessons- Frequently Asked Questions

-2. When are lessons offered?
+2. When and where are lessons offered?
+All lessons are taught at my studio in West Olympia, near the West Olympia Food Co-op.
 General hours for lessons are Mondays- Wednesdays with start times from 10am to 7pm.
 Saturdays are offered twice monthly for adult students depending on interest level.
 Please specify your availability within this time frame in your intial email.

-3. Can I come meet you before starting lessons to see if you will me a good match for me or my child?
+3. Can I come meet you before starting lessons to see if you will be a good match for me or my child?

 The first lesson is a chance for us to determine if I am the right teacher for you or your child.
 If either of us feel this is not the case, I am happy to make a referral to a more appropriate activity or another teacher.
 In this case, the lesson will be charged at the drop-in fee of $35 for 30 minutes (children) or $60 for an hour (adults).